Modal

 }

-if the modal is open or false
+The opened method returns true if the modal is open or false if not

 if (modal.opened())